 The PCA9556 is a silicon CMOS circuit which provides parallel input/output expansion for SMBus applications.
 The PCA9556 consists of an 8-bit input port register, 8-bit output port register, and an SMBus interface.
 It has low current consumption and a high impedance open drain output pin, I/O0.

-The SMBus system master can reset the PCA9556 in the event of a timeout by asserting a LOW on the reset input.
-The SMBus system master can also invert the PCA9556 inputs by writing to the active HIGH polarity inversion bits.
-Finally, the system master can enable the PCA9556?s I/Os as either inputs or outputs by writing to the configuration register.
+The SMBus system controller can reset the PCA9556 in the event of a timeout by asserting a LOW on the reset input.
+The SMBus system controller can also invert the PCA9556 inputs by writing to the active HIGH polarity inversion bits.
+Finally, the system controller can enable the PCA9556?s I/Os as either inputs or outputs by writing to the configuration register.

 The power-on reset puts the registers in their default state and initializes the SMBus state machine.
 The RESET pin causes the same reset/initialization to occur without depowering the part.

 The PCA9557 8-bit I²C SMBus I/O port with reset is the higher performance pin-for-pin replacement for the PCA9556.